Frequency Table

 How Frequency Table Connects to Other Ideas

 To understand frequency table, you should first be comfortable with tally chart.
-Once you have a solid grasp of frequency table, you can move on to bar graph.
+Once you have a solid grasp of frequency table, you can move on to bar graph and stat histogram.